 Getting real about sugar

-Sugar has been a popular topic in the media for a number of years now, and we are often hearing about the negative implications for our health and wellbeing, and how it can play havoc with blood sugar and promote inflammation.
-So you might be wondering, how do you go about reducing sugar when it seems to have infiltrated every product going and it’s just so hard to say no to?
+Sugar has been a popular topic in the media for a number of years now, and we are often hearing about the negative implications for our health and wellbeing, and how it can play havoc with blood glucose levels and promote inflammation.
+So, you might be wondering about your own sugar levels, and whether you need to need give up all sweet things.

-Well, before you commit to never to having cake again and start trying to avoid all fruit and honey, read on to understand what I believe to be the two keys to successfully curbing sugar - that is developing sound nutritional awareness, and also developing a healthy relationship with food, sugar included, so when we do consume it, it is in a balanced way, rather than a binge.
+Well, before you commit to never to having cake again, read on to learn more about sugar, and to understand the real key to getting in charge of your sugar intake - developing nutritional awareness whilst maintaining healthy relationship with food, sugar included - so that when you do consume it, it is in a conscious and balanced way.

-Let’s start with understanding where the major sources of sugar lie in the standard Western diet at large.
-Think about fizzy drinks, concentrated fruit juices, processed cereals, ready meals particularly the low fat ones, white sliced bread, packaged cakes, desserts, biscuits, sweets and flavoured yoghurts, plus the sugar we add to teas and coffees.
+Let’s start with understanding where the major sources of sugar lie in the standard Western diet.
+At large, these include fizzy drinks, concentrated fruit juices, processed cereals, ready meals particularly the low fat ones, white sliced bread, packaged cakes, desserts, biscuits, sweets and flavoured yoghurts, plus the sugar we add to teas and coffees.

-As you can see, most of these food will typically feature sugar in a highly concentrated form, or contain a refined form of sugar ie. table sugar.
+Most of these foods sit in the ultra processed category and typically feature sugar in a highly concentrated form, or contain a refined form of sugar ie. table sugar.
 When sugar is added by the manufacture, we call these ‘free sugars’.

-We all have the message now that consuming large amounts of sugar overtime is linked to inflammation, blood sugar dysregulation and related conditions such as Type 2 Diabetes.
+We all have got the message now that consuming large amounts of sugar overtime can be linked to inflammation, blood sugar dysregulation and related conditions such as Type 2 Diabetes.
 However - to add a little perspective - infrequent or small amounts of refined sugars are unlikely to be harmful to most people.
-So, whilst you may look at the big picture of your diet and decide you need to reduce your intake, you may not necessarily need to cut it out completely, and I encourage you not to write-off all the foods containing sugar as pure evil (see my later point for more on this).
+So, whilst you may look at the big picture of your diet and decide it could be be helpful to reduce your intake, you may not necessarily need to cut it out completely - and in fact, I encourage you not to write-off all the foods containing sugar as ‘bad’ (see my later point for more on this).

 The second major category of sugars are the naturally occurring kind.
 Think about the sugars that are found in ‘whole foods’ such as fruits, dairy, starchy vegetables and wholegrains.

-When people first start to get clued up on sugar they can get quite fearful of all sugars, including those in natural foods, fruits in particular.
-Bananas, grapes, pineapple, for example, can all get a bad wrap.
+When people connect with media headlines about sugar, or start following advocates of extreme diets, there is a risk they can become disproportionately fearful of all types of sugars, including those in natural foods.
+Tropical fruits in particular - such as bananas, grapes, pineapple, for example - can all get a bad wrap, for example.

 Lightening the sugar load naturally

-There are so many ‘diets’ either focussed around quitting sugar or involving strict rules around it’s avoidance, but in my view our overall approach to keeping our dietary intake of sugar to sensible levels for health should be less focussed on ruling out sugar and more focussed around the overall balance of our daily diets including a base-line of ‘whole foods’ with all the many health benefits that they bring.
+There are now many diet plans focussed around quitting sugar or involving strict rules around its avoidance but, in my view, our overall approach to keeping our dietary intake of sugar to sensible levels for health should be less focussed on avoidance of specific foods, and more focussed on the overall balance and nutrient value of our daily diets.
+This ‘positive’ approach to nutrition might look like improving people’s base-line of ‘whole foods’ with all the many health benefits that they bring.

 Keeping it real